pypeit/PypeIt/doc/flexure.rst

 We have now implemented a method to calculate a flexure correction across multiple detectors, i.e. with an expanded wavelength coverage.
+In contrast to the standard approach which estimates and applies a single pixel shift for the entire spectrum, this technique fits for a linear correction with wavelength.

 Thus far, it has only been developed and fine-tuned for the 1200 line grating of Keck/DEIMOS.
 It is unlikely to work very well for wavelengths much blueward of 6000Ang (where sky emission lines are sparse).

+Briefly, this algorithm:

+1. Match slits across pairs of red/blue detectors

+2. Measure the centroids of select sky lines

+3. Fit the flexure solutions, slit by slit

+4. Fit a 2D solution to all of the slits

+5. Output, including QA

+6. The user then needs to read in the output and apply it to their spectra with their own custom code.

+Future work may combine this approach with the standard (e.g. implement cross-correlation with a stretch).

 If you wish to adopt this approach (not recommended for most users), there are several key steps: